KangOxford/AlphaTrade/README.md

     * `Pitch GAN` and `Stack GAN` for large single_data_size generation
     * `InfoGAN`, `VAE-GAN`, `BiGAN` for Feature extraction
     * Domain-adversarial training for traing and testing data are in different doimains
-    * Feature disentangle and Cycle-GAN(same thing: dual/disco GAN) for style transfer
+    * Feature disentangle, UNIT(based on Coupled GAN) and Cycle-GAN(same thing: dual/disco GAN) for style transfer
-    * Coupled GAN for parameter sharing
   * Typical issues to be aware of while designing the GAN architecture: `Model Collapse`
+  * Evalutation: `likelihood`(kernal density estimation), evaluated by other networks(eg. Inception score), FIT score.
 * Time Series Data Synthesis
   * Conditional GAN, keeping the historical part of the generated data the same with the historical data.
   * `Time GAN`, GAN applied in time series genetation